Revenue Management

 Negotiating supplier contracts with volume discounts helps optimize variable costs while ensuring you have enough supplies during peak times.
 Long-term agreements can provide cost stability with operational flexibility.

-Revenue management systems play a key role by ensuring your pricing covers both fixed and variable costs while maximizing profit.
+Revenue management systems play a role by ensuring your pricing covers both fixed and variable costs while maximizing profit.
 These tools analyze past data, market trends, and your cost structure to adjust room rates dynamically.

 Creating departmental budgets that separate fixed and variable expenses improves transparency and accountability.
 This way, department heads can focus on controlling variable costs while understanding their fixed cost responsibilities.